 The focus of NORDAKADEMIE is decidedly practice-oriented.
 At undergraduate level, for example, this state-recognised university exclusively offers dual work/study programmes.
 On top of that, there are a number of collaborations with companies that also benefit the automation laboratory, which offers numerous practical examples of working with electrical drives, electronic controls, Industry 4.0 solutions and, most recently, mechanical automation using Karakuri/LCA.
 Of course, item was Professor Ahrens’ first port of call for this particular topic: “One thing’s for sure – when it comes to lean production, all roads lead to item.”
 What’s more, our ergonomics expert Marius Geibel was previously a guest lecturer for the chairholder for production management and head of the industrial engineering (B.A.) programme.
 Ergonomics and the design of work bench systems are also an integral part of the courses on offer.

 Even the highly versatile automation laboratory is explicitly geared towards providing a holistic view.
 “We aim to teach the students a broad spectrum of topics.
 They are presented with a problem and then have to figure out how best to solve it.
 Which is better – the complex digital solution, a simple mechanical solution (i.e. Karakuri/LCA) or a hybrid solution that combines the two?
 That’s what we’re interested in,” explains Professor Ahrens.
 This is by no means his attempt to downplay the importance of advanced digital solutions.
 After all, collaborative robots and other high-tech applications can also be found in the automation laboratory.
 However, for this passionate university professor, it is about teaching his students to focus on finding solutions along the way and, despite all the justified enthusiasm surrounding future technologies, not losing sight of one key issue: “Engineers are problem solvers.
 They want to solve the problem as efficiently and effectively as possible.”
 Whether a digital solution or a “simple” one like Karakuri/LCA will lead to the desired outcome all depends on the particular challenge at hand.
+Would you like to know more about Karakuri/LCA?
+You can deepen your knowledge in a special online training at the item Academy.

 Encouraging creativity and innovation